 Shaving will make your hair grow back thicker and more quickly.

 If you still think shaving a certain part of your body makes your hair grow back much thicker and more quickly, erase the myth from your head ASAP.
-According to the Mayo Clinic, shaving doesn't change anything when it comes to your hair — not the coarseness, color, or rate of growth.
+According to the Mayo Clinic, shaving doesn't change anything when it comes to your hair—not the coarseness, color, or rate of growth.
 Sure, it's going to feel a little thicker or look darker at first because it's growing back out, but absolutely nothing has changed.
-If you're looking to bring your leg game to the next level, check out how to Make Your Legs Look Instantly Sexier with These 14 Beauty Products.

 Your sexual prime is at 35 years old.